 Going green has its pros and cons.
 The biggest issue in installing energy-efficient systems is the high initial investment.
 However, governments try to encourage homeowners to minimise their carbon footprint.

 The Green Homes Grant was one such scheme that aimed at improving energy efficiency.
 Unfortunately, the scheme ended in March 2021.
 So, does this mean new applicants can no longer avail of government solar panel grants?
 No, definitely!

 UK citizens can make the best use of schemes similar to the Green Homes Grant.
-This guide explains the benefits, issues and future of this ambitious energy scheme.
+This guide explains this ambitious energy scheme’s benefits, issues and future.

 What was the Green Homes Grant?

 Simply put, the Green Homes Grant was a scheme introduced by the UK government in 2020.

 This scheme applied to domestic users.
 The scheme introduced vouchers as an auxiliary source to install energy-efficient improvements.

 Overall, the scheme was promising and had various noticeable figures to lure homeowners.

 - Scheme active from September 2020 to March 2021